tchying/tchying.github.io/sbdvsn.md

 <img class="myImages" id="myImg" src="/assets/images/Subdivision-21-Plot-1.png" style="width:100%;height:100%;max-width:392px;display:block;margin-left:auto;margin-right:auto;">
 <p style="font-size: 0.75em;text-align:center;">Click image to enlargen.</p>

 It's very rough at the moment, but I do intend to improve it at some point.
-In no particular order, I would like to fix the quirks in the contours, add in a pressure pipe network, and figure out why the corridors are rendering differently than the intersections, even though they're constructed from identical looking assemblies.
+In no particular order, I would like to fix the quirks in the contours, add in a pressure pipe network, and use more than a single road assembly.

 <script src="/assets/js/modal.js"></script>